BartlettJE/BartlettJE.github.io/research.md

 ### 2015
 - Bartlett, J. E., Jenks, R. A., Wilson, N.E, Farias, M. The Differences in Smoking Habits, Motives, and Attentional Bias in Nicotine Dependent and Non-Dependent Smokers.
 My thesis from this project can be found on [ResearchGate](https://www.researchgate.net/publication/296623691_The_Difference_in_Smoking_Motives_Habits_and_Attentional_Bias_in_Nicotine_Dependent_and_Non-Dependent_Smokers).
 If you interested in the project or want the results for a meta-analysis, the results have been written up in this [post](https://bartlettje.github.io/2017-07-07-Attentional-bias-in-smokers-file-drawer/).

+## Invited workshops and seminars

+### 2021

+- **Bartlett, J.E.** Learning the hard way: Reproducible workflows.
+Riot Science Club, University of Wolverhampton.
+Slides available on the [OSF](https://osf.io/zk4dj/) and recording available on [YouTube](https://youtu.be/P5F_aVz3J70).

+- **Bartlett, J.E.** Power to the People: Introduction to Power Analysis.
+University of Wolverhampton.

+### 2020

+- **Bartlett, J.E.** Power to the People: Introduction to Power Analysis.
+Presented to psychologists associated with the Russian Academy of Education.
+Slides available on the [OSF](https://osf.io/68mcq/) and recording available on [YouTube](https://youtu.be/uj9Ces3jbmc).

 ## Conference presentations

 ### 2019